capaj/mobx-observer/readme.md

 // stateless component style
-import {makeObserver, setComponent} from './observer' import Component from 'inferno-component' setComponent(Component) // you only want to do this once, not for every component
+import {makeObserver, setComponent} from './observer' import Component from 'inferno-component' setComponent(Component) // you only need to do this once, not for every component

 const Counter = makeObserver((props) => {
   return (